hakanaktas1/aug-tool/README.md

 * Supports various image  augmentation techniques suitable for real environment conditions, such as adding noise, scaling, shifting, and more.
 * Provides convenient integration with popular machine learning libraries such as **TensorFlow**, **Keras**, **PyTorch**, etc.
-* Allows augmentation of both images and their annotation files in formats such as XML, or TXT. (json will be added soon)
+* Allows augmentation of both images and their annotation files in formats such as XML, or TXT.
 * Customizable augmentation parameters, including rotation angle, scaling factor, flipping direction, and more.

-* Supports augmentation of multiple images and annotation files in batch mode.

 ## Documentation
 ### Simple usage: